The Military-Industrial Complex

 On the home front, military veterans deal with the visible and invisible wounds of war.
 Many of my fellow comrades suffer from depression, PTSD, traumatic brain injury, and amputation.
 Many veterans, unfortunately, succumb to drug addiction and suicide.
 Every night in the United States, over sixty thousand veterans won’t have a bed to sleep in tonight.
 I’ve talked about my own mental health struggles since my service days.
 We aren’t any safer, and we aren’t any freer today than before we started these conflicts.
 We’ve only created more terrorists havens.

 I am writing today to say I am against a war with Iran.
 I’m against harsh economic sanctions that only cause more suffering of everyday people in that region.
 I’m against more men and women dying in vain.
 I’m against drone strikes that kill innocent civilians.
 I want the current administration to withdraw troops from Afghanistan and Iraq.
+I’m against the the continued occupation of Palestine and the apartheid state of Israel.
 The United States doesn’t fight wars to liberate peoples from tyrannical governments but for oil, and shocking markets to make multi-national corporations’ fortunes grow.

 As Dr. King once stated, we need a “Revolution of Values.”
 There are many organizations and anti-war veteran groups to get involved with like Veterans for Peace, Iraq Veterans Against the War, About Face, The Combat Hippies, and many more.
 If you want to support the troops.
 The best thing you can do is to vote for politicians that won’t send men and women to the frontlines.
 Vote for men and women who will use diplomacy instead of force to solve international disputes.
 It’s time America stops its war machine of destruction, and environmental harm.
 It’s time we start waging peace.